anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 ### Rendering marker shape as image

-To render a marker as an image in Maps, set the `Shape` property of `MapsMarker` as "**Image**" and specify the path of the image to `ImageUrl` property.
-There is another way to render a marker as an image using the `ImageUrlValuePath` property of the `MapsMarker` class.
+To render a marker as an image in Maps, set the `Shape` property of `MapsMarker` as **Image** and specify the path of the image to `ImageUrl` property.
+There is another way to render a marker as an image using the `ImageUrlValuePath` property of the `MapsMarker`.
 Bind the field name that contains the path of the image in the data source to the `ImageUrlValuePath` property.

 {% aspTab template="maps/markers/marker-image", sourceFiles="marker-image.cs" %}